 Can a Scottish site have too many pictures of the iconic Eilean Donan Castle?
 We think not.
 But on a page about Skye?
 Well, it’s on the road to the island, so it’s almost part of the experience.

-Isle of Skye – the locals
+Isle Of Skye – The Locals

 The very audible non-native presence in Skye either indicates the potential of the island to deliver what folk interpret as a high quality of life – or it may just mean that these new-ish folk are actually immune to midge bites.

-Skye in summary
+Is Skye worth visiting – in summary

 So, as one travel agency puts it, Skye,is ‘an utterly captivating island, offering myriad spectacular contrasts’ – and that is fairly typical of how everyone just lays it on thick, then often adds a veneer of mysticism to it as well.
 (In that respect it is like the island of Iona, only much bigger.)